lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![CI11](./images/CI-11.png)

 We can see from the build's log that the test are performed after the image is built.
-Then the image is pushed to the repository.
+The image is then pushed to the repository.

 ![CI12](./images/CI-12.png)